arush414/MA324_GROUP2_QUANTILE_REGRESSION/README.md

 The weights for the quantile regression equation are obtained by solving a linear programming problem formulated by using the above loss function as the target sum to be minimized, subject to constraints $y=X\omega$ where the equations represent the observed dataset.

-###### Multiple Quantiles simultaneous prediction
+#### Multiple Quantiles simultaneous prediction
 We can extend the linear programming problem to higher dimensions since the equations are linearly independent and the loss is linear.
-By taking the linear combination of the contraints and the target sum, we can create a larger linear programming problem that simultaneous solves for multiple quantiles since the weights for the quantiles form indpendent equations and do not affect each other.
+By taking the linear combination of the contraints and the target sum, we can create a larger linear programming problem that simultaneously solves for multiple quantiles since the weights for the quantiles form indpendent equations and do not affect each other.

 ### Quantile Decision Trees and Regression Forests
 It is straightforward to extend a standard decision tree to provide predictions at percentiles.
 When a decision tree is fit, store not only the sufficient statistics of the target at the leaf node such as the mean and variance but also all the target values in the leaf node.
 At prediction, these are used to compute empirical quantile estimates. \